Prolife Cancer Centre – Breast Cancer Treatment in Pune- Best Breast Cancer Hospital in Pune

 Like all surgeries, breast cancer surgery is most successful when performed by a specialist with a great deal of experience in the particular procedure.
 At the start of treatment, care teams asses if the patient needs reconstructive surgery.
 If so, our breast cancer surgeons and reconstructive surgeons work together to plan procedures that minimize incision and possible scarring.
 Their goal is to achieving the most effective surgery and the best possible cosmetic outcome and symmetry.

 Some patients will receive chemotherapy or targeted therapy prior to surgery.
 The goal of these treatments is shrink the tumor and any involved lymph nodes in order to make the procedure and recovery as easy as possible on the patient.
 This also allows the treating team to assess how the cancer has responded to treatment, which can be important for some breast cancer subtypes.

 In some cases, both breasts are removed.
 This can help prevent the development of a new breast cancer.
 It is typically done for patients are at high risk for developing breast cancer due to family history or their own genetic profile, such as a BRCA mutation.

-Radiation Therapy for breast cancer:
+Radiation Therapy for breast cancer in Pune: